-Indicator ID Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 5 Gateway to: N/A Responsible investment policy elements 2 CORE Which elements a Which elements are covered in your organisation's policy(ies) or guidelines on stewardship? , , , hip outline signatories' stewards ble investment policy or similar. ship approach, i.e. how they use their influence.
-This n nay be in a standalone policy or guideline or , , vardship objective , , • factors to be advanced via stew tion to prioritise the investees, p ardship activities olicy makers, key stakeholders, or other entities on wl hich to focus our stewa ardship efforts ☐ (D) How differe nt stewardship too ols and activities are used acros ' , , , , escalation in ster • 1 1 1 1 1 collaboration in s - , , □ (I) Other • - - [Mandatory free O (J) None of the above elements is captured in our policy(ies) or guidelines on stewardship
+Indicator ID Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 5 Gateway to: N/A Responsible investment policy elements 2 CORE Which elements a Which elements are covered in your organisation's policy(ies) or guidelines on stewardship?
+Policy(ies) or guidelines on stewardship outline signatories' stewardship approach, i.e. how they use their influence.
+This may be in a standalone policy or guideline or incorporated into a broader responsible investment policy or similar. \ ' vardship objective 1 1 • factors to be advanced via stew tion to prioritise the investees, p /ardsnip activities policy makers, key stakeholders, or other entities on wi hich to focus our stewa ardship efforts ☐ (D) How differe nt stewardship too ols and activities are used acros · 1 ' ' ' ' ' escalation in ster • 1 ' ' ' ' □ (F) Approach to collaboration in stewardship □ (G) Conflicts of interest related to stewardship ☐ (I) Other · · Specify: [Mandatory free text: medium] O (J) None of the above elements is captured in our policy(ies) or guidelines on stewardship

-Explanatory notes This indicator aims to identify whether signatories have clearly articulated and formalised different aspects of stewardship in their policy(ies) or guidelines on stewardship.
+Ex Explanatory notes This indicator aims to identify whether signatories have clearly articulated and formalised different aspects of stewardship in their policy(ies) or guidelines on stewardship.
 Purpose of indicator It is considered good practice for investors to outline the full scope of their stewardship approach in their policy(ies) or guidelines on stewardship.
-It is also good practice for signatories' policy(ies) or guidelines on stewardship to cover both internally and externally managed assets, regardless of their investment strategy.
+It is also good signatories' policy(ies) or guidelines on stewardship to cover both internally and externally managed assets, regardless of their investment strategy.
 The policy(ies) or guidelines on stewardship may be a standalone policy or guideline or incorporated into a broader responsible investment policy (or similar).
-Additional reporting guidance In answer option A, 'overall stewardship objectives' refers to the principles, priorities and/or overall goals and objectives that govern stewardship activities.
+Iditional reporting idance In answer option A, 'overall stewardship objectives' refers to the principles, priorities and/or overall goals and objectives that govern stewardship activities.
 These could include clarity on the overall aim of stewardship activities (e.g. 'maximising overall value to beneficiaries').